 Unless you want to micromanage your diet and always check your micronutrient intake this means you will have to supplement.
 Supplementing Vitamins D, B12 and omega-3 fatty acids is actually fairly common among experienced vegans and something I would recommend.

-So what’s my conclusion on the vegan diet?
+What’s my conclusion on the vegan diet?

 You can build plenty of muscle and strength as a vegan…if you know what you’re doing.